 - A. The Sponsor maintains a waiting list of applicants.
-When applicants are placed on the list, they are sent a Program Brochure and Instructions to Home Buyer (Attachment G) and directed to the Program Operator's HUD approved Homebuyer Counseling and Education program.
-Each applicant must participate in the Homebuyer Counseling and Education program and receive a certificate of completion to be eligible for the Sponsor's Homebuyer Program. - B. Once the applicant's name comes to the top of the waiting list, a phone interview is conducted to gather sufficient information concerning household size and composition, income, employment, and credit history to establish preliminary eligibility for Program participation.
-The potential homebuyer is advised to interview and compare lenders to start the pre-qualification process for a primary loan.
-Potential homebuyers are advised that funds will be available on a first-come, first-served basis upon receipt of a complete application package and pre-qualification letter from the applicant's primary lender. - C. The Program Operator will provide an income and asset form, submission form, and lender cover letter to the potential homebuyer's primary lender for completion.
-In addition to these documents, the primary lender must submit a complete application package and pre-qualification letter to the Program Operator on behalf of the applicant.
+Each applicant is asked to complete an application form, which asks for sufficient information concerning income, household composition, employment, and credit history to establish preliminary eligibility for Program participation.
 Completed applications are processed on a first-come-first-served basis.
 Applications are deemed complete only if all information is completed, the application is signed and dated, and a primary lender's pre-qualification letter is attached to the application.
-Incomplete applications are returned to the applicant and will not be date/time stamped until complete. - D. Upon receipt of a complete application package, the Program Operator will confirm Program eligibility of the potential homebuyer.
-Upon eligibility confirmation, the Program Operator will send both the potential homebuyer and primary lender the following documents: pre-qualification letter, mortgage commitment letter with a list of conditions, Sellers Lead-Based Paint (LBP) Disclosure (Attachment E), and Notice to Seller (Attachment F).
-In the event the potential homebuyer is found to be ineligible, the applicant will receive a denial letter with an explanation of the reason(s) for denial and the appeal process. - If the Program Operator encounters material discrepancies and/or misrepresentations, and/or there are income, asset, household composition, or other important questions that can't be resolved, the Sponsor reserves the right to deny assistance to the household.
-In this event, the applicant will receive a denial letter with an explanation and may re-apply after six months have elapsed from the time of written assistance denial. - E. The potential homebuyer is given 90 days in order to find a qualified home.
+Incomplete applications are returned to the applicant and will not be date/time stamped until complete. - B. Once the applicant's name comes to the top of the waiting list, their Program eligibility is confirmed and they are invited to a briefing regarding participation in the Program.
+At the briefing the application is reviewed and the potential homebuyer is given a "Preliminary Eligibility Letter" for the Program along with the following forms: Program Brochure, Attachment (G) Instructions to Home Buyer, List of Participating Lenders, Attachment (E) Sellers Lead-Based Paint (LBP) Disclosure, and Attachment (F) Notice to Seller.

+If the Program Operator encounters material discrepancies and/or misrepresentations, and/or there are income, asset, household composition, or other important questions that can't be resolved, the Sponsor reserves the right to deny assistance to the household.
+In this case, the applicant may re-apply after six months have elapsed from the time of written assistance denial.

+- C. Each applicant must participate in individual Homebuyer Counseling provided by the Program Operator and receive a certificate of completion. - D. The potential homebuyer is given 90 days in order to find a qualified home and begin securing a primary loan for the housing unit.
 If during the 90-day timeframe, the potential homebuyer is unable to purchase a home, an extension may be given.
 However, if it appears the potential homebuyer cannot participate in the Program, the reservation of funds expires and the next person on the waiting list is given an opportunity to participate in the Program.